 Blue Flag Registered Vessels

-To give you an idea of what you can expect from some of our Blue Flag vessels, here are a few that will be taking part in our events this year.
+To give you an idea of what you can expect from some of our Blue Flag vessels, here are a few that are currently registered with the Blue Flag Scheme.

 Picton Castle (Cook Islands)

 Picton Castle (Cook Islands) was built in 1928 and has a fascinating history as a Second World War minesweeper with the British Navy.
 On board, you can expect to sail with 12 permanent members of crew and up to 40 trainees like yourself.